GandalfGrey123/google-docs-dump/README.md

 # Google Docs Dump

-### Example - how to connect Google Drive/Docs API to MediaWiki REST APi
+### Program Summary

-This program will get data from the MediaWiki Rest Endpoint, create a new Google Document and store it in a Google Drive
+This program will get wiki article data from the MediaWiki Rest Endpoint,

+create a new Google Document and store it in a Google Drive

 ### How to Run Program